 Part of a multi-year project-based courses sequence where students will work in teams on acquiring experience in a beginner-level design of a software project expected to be continued in ICS 396.
 CS majors only.
 A-F only.
 Pre: 111.

-analyses using recurrence relations, probabilistic methods, and NP-completeness.
+(4 1-hr Lec) Design and correctness of algorithms, including divide-and-conquer, greedy and dynamic programming methods.
+Complexity analyses using recurrence relations, probabilistic methods, and NP-completeness.
 Applications to order statistics, disjoint sets, B-trees and balanced trees, graphs, network flows, and string matching.
-Pre: 211, and [(241 or EE 362) and (MATH 216 or 242 or 252A)] or (MATH 301 and 372); or consent.
+Pre: 211, and [(241 or ECE 362) and (MATH 216 or 242 or 252A)] or (MATH 301 and 372); or consent.

 Problem analysis and design, team-oriented development, quality assurance, configuration management, project planning.
 These topics are covered in the sequence 314-414.
-Pre: 211, and 241 or (MATH 301 and 372), or consent.
+Pre: (211 or ECE 205) and [241 or ECE 362 or (MATH 301 and 372)]; or consent.

 (1 3-hr Lab) Basic machine architecture, microprocessors, bus organization, circuit elements, logic circuit analysis and design, microcomputer system design.
-Pre: 212, (311 or EE 367), and 314; or consent.
+Pre: (212 or ECE 205), (311 or ECE 367), and 314; or consent.

 Overview of the internet and its capabilities; introduction to HTTP, TCP/IP, ethernet, and wireless 802.11; routers, switches, and NAT; network and wireless security; practical experience in designing and implementing networks.
-Pre: (311 or EE 367) and 314, or consent.
+Pre: (311 or ECE 367) and 314, or consent.
 (Once a year)

 Security and trust in computers, networks, and society.
 Security models.
 Access and authorization.
 Availability and Denial-of-Service.
 Trust processes and network interactions.
 Pre: 241 or (MATH 301 and 372).